Crawling (song)

 "Crawling" is a song by American rock band Linkin Park.
-It was released in 2001 as the second single from their debut album, Hybrid Theory.
+It was released in 2001 as the second single from their debut album, Hybrid Theory (2000).
 In 2002, it won a Grammy Award for Best Hard Rock Performance.

+The song's lyrics, inspired by lead singer Chester Bennington's struggles with substance abuse, focus on themes of self-control and inner conflict.
+The accompanying music video, directed by the Brothers Strause, portrays a young woman's struggle with an abusive relationship and was nominated for an MTV Video Music Award.
+"Crawling" was a commercial success internationally, reaching the top ten in several countries, including Canada and Austria, and remains one of the band's most recognizable tracks.

 Background

 "Crawling" is one of the few songs on Hybrid Theory to not prominently feature Mike Shinoda's rapped lyrics.
 The intro to "Crawling" has been remixed in live versions over the years.
 Since 2008's Projekt Revolution, Mike Shinoda has rapped the first verse of "Hands Held High" over the intro to Reanimation version of "Crawling", titled "Krwlng" (featuring Staind frontman Aaron Lewis).
 In 2009, Shinoda rapped two verses of "Hands Held High" over the intro of "Crawling", whose first verse started with an a cappella or a bassline before the Reanimation intro started, in which Shinoda raps the second verse.
 Singer Chester Bennington remarked that "Crawling" was the most difficult Linkin Park song to sing live, stating "Crawling has caused me the most trouble live more than any other song."
 Bennington also commented on the meaning of "Crawling" by stating it was inspired by his own battles with substance abuse.
 "Crawling is about feeling like I had no control over myself in terms of drugs and alcohol, hence the line "These wounds they will not heal...".
 The song is recorded in the key of C♯ minor.

 A live version of "Crawling" was included as a B-side to "Breaking the Habit".